willp/flutter_bgthread/README.md

 * support logging without affecting performance
 * Measure performance improvements using async vs. BgThread instances (not a "fair" benchmark, but a practical comparison for migration)
 * Determine necessary type flavors for Dart's reference reassignment to avoid copying data from child to parent (how to measure this?)
-* Consider wrapping or extending StreamBuilder to simplify the case for caching last results
-* Think about how to use it without statics in the target class.
-* Probably a bunch more after I get more experience with using this code in my first app. :-)
 * Finally... prepare the library to publish to pub.dev